vss2sn/advent_of_code/2022/README.md

 #### Note ####
 - The sample puzzles for some days (eg 9) multiple sample inputs.
 Edit the file before using it.
+- Some solutions for some days (eg 15) need different constants for the sample input and the puzzle input.
+Edit the file before using it.

 |Puzzle|C++ Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|